Julie Bishop: Early political involvement

 Bishop joined the Liberal Party in 1992.
 She has credited the WA Inc scandal with making her think she "did not ever want to see a Labor government elected again".
 She was chosen as the president of the Liberal party's CBD branch the year she joined the party, serving until 1997.
 In 1998, Senator Nick Minchin invited her to serve as an appointed delegate to the 1998 national constitutional convention.
 She was a "minimalist republican", and voted against the final model because she considered it too radical and unlikely to succeed at a referendum.
-At the convention, she became acquainted with Peter Costello, at the time serving as federal treasurer under John Howard.
+At the convention, she became acquainted with Peter Costello, at the time serving as Treasurer under John Howard.

-Howard Government
+Howard government

 First years in parliament

 Prior to the 1998 federal election, Bishop won Liberal preselection for the Division of Curtin, which takes in Perth's western suburbs.
 Her preselection bid received the support of Premier Richard Court, who had earmarked her as a future member of federal cabinet.
 The seat had been held for 17 years by Allan Rocher, who was a personal friend of Prime Minister John Howard but had left the Liberals in 1995 to sit as an independent.
 Howard did not want the Liberals to run a candidate against Rocher, and refused to campaign for Bishop; however, Peter Costello and Alexander Downer both supported her candidacy and Costello launched her campaign.
 At the election, she reclaimed the seat for the Liberals with a large swing in her favour.

 After the Liberal Party lost the 2001 state election in Western Australia, Bishop was suggested by multiple media sources as a possible replacement for Richard Court as state Liberal leader (and thus Leader of the Opposition).
 It was later confirmed that Court favoured an arrangement where he and his deputy and factional rival, Colin Barnett, would resign their seats in the Legislative Assembly.
 Bishop would resign from federal Parliament and hand her seat to Barnett, and Court would hand the leadership of the WA Liberals to Bishop once she was safely in the state legislature by way of winning either Court or Barnett's old seats, both of which were within Curtin's boundaries and were comfortably safe for the Liberals.
 However, Bishop eventually rejected the deal.